Leandra's Law: Tough Penalties for DWI with a Child Passenger

 Facing charges under Leandra's Law?
 Call Attorney Andrew DeLuca today for a free consultation.

-Request A Free ConsultationWhat is Leandra’s Law?
+What is Leandra's Law?

-Under New York Vehicle and Traffic Law § 1192.2-a(b), Leandra’s Law makes it an automatic felony to drive while intoxicated with a child passenger who is 15 years old or younger in the vehicle.
+Under New York Vehicle and Traffic Law Section 1192.2-a(b), Leandra's Law makes it an automatic felony to drive while intoxicated with a child passenger who is 15 years old or younger in the vehicle.
 This law applies to drivers with a blood alcohol content (BAC) of 0.08% or higher, or those who are impaired by drugs.

 Penalties Under Leandra's Law